George Flash: Biography

 Born in Reșița in Austria-Hungary (today in Romania), Flash was educated at a Hebrew high school, before studying law at the University of Vienna.
 Whilst a student he became involved with Zionist organisations, and was a member of the Zionist Students Association.
 He also became a member of the directorate of Hakoah Vienna.

 In 1933 he emigrated to Mandatory Palestine, where he became a member of the directorate of the Federation of General Zionists, and chairman of its foreign policy committee.
 He was also general secretary of the Israeli branch of Maccabi, later becoming chairman and chair of the Maccabi World directorate, and general secretary of the Citizens Union.
 During the mandate era, he served as a member of the Assembly of Representatives.

-In 1951 he was elected to the Knesset on the General Zionists' list, but lost his seat in the 1955 elections.
-He died in 1990.
+Prior to the 1951 Knesset elections he was placed eighteenth on the General Zionists' list, and was elected to the Knesset as the party won 20 seats.
+He was placed twenty-second on the party's list for the 1955 elections, and lost his seat as the party won only 13 seats.